testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#draft`

-:white_check_mark:  **Do:** Test a scenario where the same message arrives twice mistakenly, assert that it doesn't
+:white_check_mark:  **Do:** Simulate a scenario where the same message arrives twice 'mistakenly', and assert that it doesn't trigger an undesired state like the same operation done twice.
+A known limitation of most MQ is 'at least once delivery' which means that the same message might arrive more than one time.
+In some busi

 Since most message-queue by design can send the same message at least once (=== many times), check that your business flow can run multiple times without undesired side effects